 - Wireless charging is inefficient – When compared to wired charging, it is slightly inefficient, but you can beat the convenience of wireless charging.

 - Wireless charging is dangerous – This is completely not true, wireless charging is just as safe as wired charging unless you use fake/poor quality chargers.

 - Wireless charging can overheat your phone’s battery – Wireless charging does provide heat but it is the same as when you are charging through a wire.
 Also, smartphones and wireless chargers come with safety features that protect against overheating too.

 - Frequent wireless charging degrades your phone’s battery life – No, it doesn’t, battery degradation from wireless charging is the same as battery degradation from wired charging.
 In fact, the slower wireless charging speeds should help reduce degradation.

 - Overnight wireless charging can damage your phone – It won’t, all modern smartphones stop charging after they are fully charged.

 Will my wireless charger work with iPhone 12?

-Yes, your wireless charger is designed for faster and most definitely supports iPhone 12 models.
-The iPhone 12,iPhone 12 Pro, iPhone 12 Pro Max, and iPhone 12 mini, support both Qi chargers and MagSafe chargers where they can charge at up to 15W under ideal conditions.
+Yes, your wireless charger is designed for faster and most definitely supports iPhone 12 model.
+The iPhone 12,iPhone 12 Pro, iPhone 12 Pro Max, and iPhone 12 mini, support both Qi chargers and MagSafe chargers where they can charge up to 15W under ideal conditions.